kmiller9393/hello-world-monorepo/README.md

 # Hello World Monorepo

-Welcome to the Hello World Monorepo, a project that combines a React frontend and an Express.js backend into a single repository for ease of development and deployment.

 ## Introduction

 This monorepo is structured to include both client-side and server-side applications, utilizing `concurrently` for simultaneous development workflows.
 The React application resides in `app/client`, and the Express.js server is located in `app/server`.